-After selling out The Glasgow Royal Concert Hall at Celtic Connections 2014 and receiving two standing ovations in the emotionally charged main auditorium, this moving show is being presented twice in August in the year of Homecoming Scotland 2014.
+After selling out The Glasgow Royal Concert Hall at Celtic Connections 2014 and receiving two standing ovations in the emotionally charged main auditorium, this moving show is being presented several times again in the year of Homecoming Scotland 2014.
 It will also be in commemoration of this, the 100th Anniversary of the beginning of the so-called Great War of 1914-18.